rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-dotnet.md

 parallelise work.
 If we are building up a backlog of work, we can just add more workers and that way, scale easily.

-First, let's try to run two `Worker.cs` scripts at the same time.
+First, let's try to run two `Worker` instances at the same time.
 They will both get messages from the queue, but how exactly?
 Let's see.

 You need three consoles open.
-Two will run the `Worker.cs` script.
+Two will run the `Worker` program.
 These consoles will be our two consumers - C1 and C2.

 <pre class="sourcecode bash">
 # shell 1
-Worker.exe
+cd Worker
+dotnet run
 # => [*] Waiting for messages.
 To exit press CTRL+C
 </pre>

 <pre class="sourcecode bash">
 # shell 2
-Worker.exe
+cd Worker
+dotnet run
 # => [*] Waiting for messages.
 To exit press CTRL+C
 </pre>